 The design verification process confirms that the design input, which is provided by the client, meets the design output, which is confirmed by empirical methods.
 The medical design and manufacturing process follows a phased approach.

-Initial Medical Product Design
+Initial Medical Device Design

 In phase I, a preliminary design specification is developed from the client’s requirements.
 This may be in the form of the client’s marketing requirements or a complete design specification or engineering drawing for a new product design that has not been built previously.

-For clients with unique product challenges, our experienced team can provide high-quality design solutions.
-Duke Empirical assists clients with the preliminary design specification and provides guidance for informed specification development based on our substantial product development and manufacturing experience, both at the concept phase and also the design screening phase.
+For clients with unique product challenges, our experienced team can provide high-quality medical design solutions.
+DUKE Empirical assists clients with the preliminary design specification and provides guidance for informed specification development based on our substantial product development and manufacturing experience, both at the concept phase and also the design screening phase.

 Development of New Medical Product